nadiahazmi/dailyactivities-1/README.md

 # authentication

 sign up is not working.
-enter email: test123@gmail.com, password: test123 to access the home page.
+enter email: test123@gmail.com, password: test123 in login page to access the home page.